« The key to success is dedication to life-long learning. » — Stephen Covey

-Find the right ressources and don’t be afraid to invest
+Find the right resources and don’t be afraid to invest

-Sometimes learning requires to invest, not just money, but time and energy also.
+Sometimes learning requires investing not just money, but time and energy also.
 As soon as you’re clear with what you want to learn, don’t be afraid to invest.
 Take it as a mark of faith from your present self to your future self.

 Through books is the way humanity chose to transmit knowledge, so if you want to learn, to really dive into a subject, then there is most definitely a book out there waiting for you, whatever the field!

-How I personally implemented it into my life?
+How do I personally implement it into my life?
 I’ll read a few pages from a Self-Help or Science book every morning and read fiction for the rest of the day.
 Either way, I open myself to learn and get my mind widened with everything I read.